William Keir Grant

-Keir joined the Russian and Austrian armies in Italy early in 1799, and served in the campaigns of 1799, 1800 and 1801.
+Grant joined the Russian and Austrian armies in Italy early in 1799, and served in the campaigns of 1799, 1800 and 1801.
 He was present at the battles of Novi, Rivoli, Mondovi, and Sanliano.
 He also served in the gunboats at the siege of Genoa and in several actions in the mountains of Genoa, when the Austrians and Russians lost nearly thirty-three thousand men.
 He was also at the Battle of Marengo and the sieges of Alessandria, Sanaval, Tortona, Cunio and Savona.

 On 3 December 1800, he was appointed lieutenant-colonel in the 22nd Light Dragoons, with which corps he landed in Egypt after the cessation of hostilities in 1801.
-The regiment was disbanded on the Peace of Amiens, and Keir was placed on half pay.
+The regiment was disbanded on the Peace of Amiens, and Grant was placed on half pay.

 For a short time he was aide-de-camp to the Prince of Wales, and afterwards first aide-de-camp to Lord Moira, before being appointed adjutant-general of the king's troops in Bengal, where he commanded the advance of Major General St. Leger's force on the Sutlej in 1810.
-Subsequently, while on the Bengal staff, Keir, who became colonel in 1810 and a major general in 1813, was appointed to command a small force of cavalry and grenadiers sent against Ameer (Amir) Khan (afterwards the Nawab of Tonk) in 1814.
+Subsequently, while on the Bengal Staff, Grant, who became colonel in 1810 and a major general in 1813, was appointed to command a small force of cavalry and grenadiers sent against Ameer (Amir) Khan (afterwards the Nawab of Tonk) in 1814.
 In 1815, he was made commander-in-chief and second member of council on the island of Java, a position he held until the island was restored to the Dutch after the peace.

-In 1817, he was appointed to the Bombay staff and commanded the Gujerat field force, part of the army of the Deccan, in the operations against the Pindaris.
+In 1817, he was appointed to the Bombay Staff and commanded the Gujarat field force, part of the army of the Deccan, in the operations against the Pindaris.
 In February 1819, he was in command of a force assembled on the frontier of the Sawunt Warree state.
 The latter proving intractable the troops entered the country, carried the strong hill fort of Raree by storm and marched to the capital, where a treaty was signed with the regency.
 In March the same year, he commanded a force sent against the Rajah of Cutch, which, after defeating the enemy and capturing the hill fortress of Bhooj, received the submission of that province.